Panchu11/AI-health-agent-by-panchu/README.md

 ## Features

 - **Health Agent and Fitness Agent**
-    - The app has two phidata agents that are specialists in giving Diet advice and Fitness,workout advice respectively.
+    - The app has two phidata agents that are specialists in giving Diet advice and Fitness, workout advice respectively.

 - **Personalized Dietary Plans**:
   - Generates detailed meal plans (breakfast, lunch, dinner, and snacks).